calebbarzee/nvim/README.md

 | [d | previous diagnostic |
 | ]d | next diagnostic |
 | Space-u | open undotree |
+| <C-z> | Open a terminal.
+I have this configured to open fish (you must have fish installed
+for this to work).
+If you want to change the terminal, you can update vim.opt.shell at the bottom of the set.lua file in this config.
+If you're already in the terminal <C-z> closes it. |

 # LSP Setup